 To be in the fire of your emotions was challenging, and it was the hardest thing I have done in the last months.

-I went from trying to run away from my emotions to quitting all that I’m doing to the moment I allowed myself to sit with everything I was feeling, accepting and coming back to a stronger foundation.
+I went from trying to run away from my emotions to quitting all that I was doing to the moment I allowed myself to sit with everything I was feeling, accepting and coming back to a stronger foundation.

 The mindset gets upgraded.